uroskv03/Predictive-alerting-for-cloud-metrics-Task-1/ANALYSIS.md

 *   **Stability:** The "CPU-only" model is slightly more stable because it has fewer parameters.
 However, it requires a higher `CLASS_WEIGHT_INCIDENT` to occasionally boost the Incident Recall.
 *   **Consistency:** In extensive testing, the "CPU-only" model occasionally dropped below the 0.64 Recall threshold (falling to **0.61** or **0.63**).
 In contrast, the model with both metrics (**CPU + CPU_diff**) proved to be more consistent and never dropped below the **0.64** threshold.

-**Conclusion on Features:**
+**Conclusion:**
 In general, when comparing the results, both approaches are very similar.
-However, I give a slight advantage to the model with **CPU_diff** because it explicitly highlights the **rate of value change**, providing the model with a clearer signal for the beginning of a jump.
+However, I give a slight advantage to the model with **CPU_diff** because it explicitly highlights the value change.